claudio4git/spring-framework-study/README.md

 # Spring Framework Study Place

-This repo has projects for studing the Spring Framework and modules around it.
+This repo has projects for studying the Spring Framework and modules around it.

 ## Maven Command